abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 For this reason, we need to learn the skills of living together, so that our own interactions and how we relate to each other don’t get overly complicated.
-And in general terms, as practitioners, it is essential that we cultivate the quality of simplicity in the ways we relate to things.
+In general terms, as practitioners, it is essential that we cultivate the quality of simplicity in the ways we relate to things.
 In reality, there is one moment at a time, and we take one step at a time when we do things.
 It’s not all that complicated.